 33. AI-driven technology can scan over 10-20 million compounds each day, delivering results 100 times faster than traditional pharmaceutical companies.

-34. One such AI technology can analyze almost 70 billion varied cell compounds and provide feedback.
+34. One such AI technology leveraged for software development in healthcare can analyze almost 70 billion varied cell compounds and provide feedback.

 36. John Hopkins Hospital, through AI implementation, a 60% improvement in its ability to admit patients and a 21% increase in patient discharges before noon, resulting in a faster, more positive patient experience.